mpaluchowski/cycling.paluchowski.com/content/about/_index.md

 : To move or force gradually.
 : To defeat by a small margin.

 I'm a cyclist who happens to enjoy writing.
-Garmin says I'm faster than 73% of men in my age, but I regularly get dropped nonetheless, and keep working on improving.
+Garmin says I'm faster than 90% of men of my age, but I regularly get dropped nonetheless, and keep working on improving.
 Occasionally I'll write up about my experience here.

 ## How did I get into cycling?